dwm39/dwm39/README.md

 Here are some ideas to get you started:

+## My name is drake and I am currently working on my own video game.
+I am currently learning Java and python and hope to expand the number of languages I know.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...